hiroshiban/Mcalibrator2/README.txt

 [System Requirements]

-- OS: Windows XP/VISTA/7/8 or Mac OSX note 1: Windows bos is required to use some photometers with Mcalibrator2 as only Windows drivers are distributed for them. note 2: On a Mac OSX box, an interface to a virtual serial
+- OS: Windows XP/VISTA/7/8 or Mac OSX note 1: Windows OS is required to use some photometers with Mcalibrator2 as only Windows drivers are distributed for them. note 2: On a Mac OSX box, an interface to a virtual serial